am15398/sql-spark-connector-dbx/README.md

 target/spark-mssql-connector-1.4.0.jar
 ```

-The generated connector JAR was validated on Databricks Runtime 17.3 LTS during development.

 ---

-# Security
+# Security Notes

-Security validation performed includes:

-- No credentials embedded inside the generated JAR.
+- No credentials embedded in the JAR
+- Thin JAR (Spark libraries not bundled)
-- Updated Microsoft JDBC Driver to 12.8.2.jre11.
+- Updated Microsoft JDBC Driver
-- Connector JAR is a thin JAR.
-- No Spark runtime libraries bundled.
-- No Databricks libraries bundled.
+- Compatible with Databricks Secrets
-- No passwords, tokens or JDBC URLs stored inside the artifact.
-- Connector forwards credentials only through runtime connection properties.
+- Supports encrypted SQL Server connections

 Production recommendations:

-- Use `encrypt=true`
+- encrypt=true
-- Prefer `trustServerCertificate=false`
+- trustServerCertificate=false
-- Store secrets in Databricks Secrets
+- Store credentials using Databricks Secrets
-- Do not hardcode credentials
-- Keep Microsoft JDBC Driver updated

 ---

-# Upgrade Notes
+# Documentation

-Detailed technical documentation is available in:
+Additional implementation details are available in:

 ```
 document.md
 ```

-It contains:

-- Build changes
+Topics include:

 - Spark 4 migration
 - Scala 2.13 migration
-- Databricks Runtime compatibility fixes
+- Databricks compatibility fixes
-- SQLServerBulkCopy changes
-- Security validation
 - Dependency updates
+- Build process
 - Deployment guidance

 ---

 # Contributing

-Community contributions are welcome.
+Contributions are welcome.

-If you validate this connector on newer Databricks runtimes or newer Spark releases, feel free to submit:
+Feel free to submit:

 - Pull Requests
 - Bug Reports
 - Performance Improvements
-- Documentation Updates
+- Documentation Enhancements

 ---

 # Disclaimer

-This project is an independent community-maintained compatibility fork.
+This is an independent community-maintained compatibility fork.

-It is **not affiliated with, maintained by, or officially supported by Microsoft or Databricks**.
+It is **not affiliated with, endorsed by, or supported by Microsoft or Databricks**.

-Please validate the connector in your own environment before using it in production.
+Always validate the connector in your own environment before deploying to production.

 ---

 # Acknowledgements

-Special thanks to the original Microsoft SQL Spark Connector team for creating the connector.
+Thanks to the Microsoft SQL Spark Connector team for the original implementation.

 Original repository:

 https://github.com/microsoft/sql-spark-connector

-This fork exists solely to maintain compatibility with modern Databricks Runtime releases after the original project was archived.